 Thank goodness for eagle-eyed Jane.
 As we drove through the town of Gering, I gazed with admiration on the handsome old sign of Gering Bakery.
-Jane looked beyond that at a small, plain sign posted in the window advertising cabbage burgers.
+Jane looked below that at a small, plain sign posted in the window advertising cabbage burgers.
 Being that this is Nebraska, home of the Runza and the Bierock – bread pockets stuffed with ground beef, cabbage, and spice – we pulled over to check it out.

 Sure enough, a cabbage burger is a non-corporate Runza (that latter name has been trademarked by a chain operation out of Lincoln), and a delicious one at that.
 Available in bulk or one at a time, heated up by the kind lady behind the counter, they are fully enclosed pillows of tender bread inside of which is a heap of juicy beef and peppery bits of cabbage and onion.
 Delicious; real comfort food.